Vitamin D and neurology

-Vitamin D is a steroid hormone that plays a vital role in calcium and phosphate absorption.
-In recent studies, several associations between low levels of vitamin D, or hypovitaminosis D, and neuropsychiatric disorders have begun to surface.
-These disorders include, but are not limited to: Alzheimer's disease, Parkinson's disease, multiple sclerosis, epilepsy, schizophrenia, and autism.
+Vitamin D shows associations between low levels of vitamin D, or hypovitaminosis D, and neuropsychiatric disorders, including Alzheimer's disease, autism, epilepsy, multiple sclerosis, Parkinson's disease, and schizophrenia.

 Physiology

 Vitamin D (the inactive version) is mainly from two forms: vitamin D3 and vitamin D2.
 Vitamin D3, or cholecalciferol, is formed in the skin after exposure to sunlight or ultra violet radiation or from D3 supplements or fortified food sources.
 Vitamin D2, or ergocalciferol, is obtained from D2 supplements or fortified food sources.
 These two forms of vitamin D are metabolized in the liver and stored as 25-hydroxyvitamin D. Before biological use, the storage form must be converted into an active form.
-One common active form is 1,25 dihydroxyvitamin D. The term vitamin D in this article, refers to group of molecules including cholecalciferol, ergocalciferol, 25-hydroxyvitamin D, and the active forms.
+One common active form is 1,25-dihydroxyvitamin D. The term vitamin D in this article means cholecalciferol, ergocalciferol, 25-hydroxyvitamin D, and the active forms.
 The role of vitamin D is best characterized as enabling calcium absorption and regulating calcium homeostasis.
 Vitamin D also play a role in phosphate absorption.

 Hypovitaminosis D

-Hypovitaminosis D is described as any deficiency of vitamin D. A vitamin D blood concentration standard for diagnosing hypovitaminosis D does not exist.
-In the past, hypovitaminosis D has been defined by blood concentrations lower than 20 ng/ mL.
-However, in more recent literature many researchers have considered 30 ng/ mL to be an insufficient concentration of vitamin D. Subnormal levels of vitamin D are usually caused by poor nutrition or a lack of sun exposure.
+Hypovitaminosis D is any deficiency of vitamin D. A vitamin D blood-concentration standard for diagnosing hypovitaminosis D does not exist.
+In the past, hypovitaminosis D was defined by blood concentrations lower than 20 ng/mL.
+However, in more recent literature many researchers have considered 30 ng/mL to be an insufficient concentration of vitamin D. Subnormal levels of vitamin D are usually caused by poor nutrition or a lack of sun exposure.
 Risk factors for hypovitaminosis D include premature birth, darker skin pigmentation, obesity, malabsorption, and older age.

 Vitamin D and the central nervous system

 Location in the central nervous system

 The brain requires the use of many neurosteroids to develop and function properly.
-These molecules are often identified as one of many common substances including thyroid hormones, glucocorticoids, and androgens.
+These molecules are often identified as one of many common substances including thyroid hormones, glucocorticoids, and sex hormones.
 However in recent studies, throughout the brain and spinal fluid, vitamin D has begun to surface as one of these neurosteroids.